Journal of Neuroscience Research

 Dr. Wendy B. Macklin, University of Colorado Denver Health Sciences Center: oligodendrocyte differentiation, myelination, integrins, zebra fish, Akt, mTOR,

 Dr. Mary C. McKenna, University of Maryland School of Medicine: hypoxic-ischemic injury (H/I), neuronatal H/I injury, neurodevelopment, magnetic resonance spectroscopy, diffusion weighted imaging, diffusion tensor imaging, magnetic resonance spectroscopy,

 Dr. Hideyuki Okano, Keio University School of Medicine: Neural stem cells, adult neurogenesis, DNA microarray, ChIP-sequencing, transgenic models

 Dr. Aurora Pujol Onofre, Idibell: Neurodegeneration, oxidative stress, mitochondria dysfunction, leukodystrophies, rare diseases, mouse models, peroxisomes, comparative genomics, integrative-omics

 Dr. Jose Regino Perez-Polo, University of Texas Medical Branch: Responses to CNS trauma, cell death mechanisms, aging and Alzheimer’s, organelle routing, systems biology, transcription factor regulation

-Dr. Eric M Prager, Wiley and Sons: status epilepticus, epilepsy, GABAA receptors, stress, fear, traumatic brain injury, amygdala, long-term potentiation, electrophysiology, synaptic transmission
+Dr. Eric M Prager, John Wiley and Sons: status epilepticus, epilepsy, GABAA receptors, stress, fear, traumatic brain injury, amygdala, long-term potentiation, electrophysiology, synaptic transmission

 Dr. Arne Schousboe, University of Copenhagen: Antiepileptic drugs, cell culture, GABA-mediated neurotransmission